 One of many game nights at Stafford House – left to right: Judy, Jackie, Tim, & Roger

 View the rolling farmlands, stunning landscapes, and nearby tiny villages of Glen Tay, and DeWitts Corners.
 Take a short drive up Cameron Side Road, and you will see the charming red brick Calvin Church where the Stafford family attended, another landmark which is mentioned many times in Stafford-Wilson’s books.

 Calvin United Church, Cameron Side Road, Tay Valley Township, Ontario

 The three Stafford daughters – Arlene, Jackie, and Judy c.
 1975 at the Stafford House

 In 2014, for the first time, the Stafford House was open to the public, as part of the Heritage Perth Christmas House Tour.
 Special exhibits included photos from the private collections of the Stafford family showing the exterior and interior of the house as it was, when they lived there from 1946 – 1992.
 Included in the displays were some of the author’s Mother’s original hand-written recipes preserved, previously published in ‘Recipes and Recollections: Treats and Tales from our Mother’s Kitchen”.

 Organized by the Perth and District Canadian Federation of University Women, the Heritage Perth Christmas House Tour, featured 8 local homes including the Stafford House, transformed for the holiday season by gifted local decorators.

-As the Stafford House changed ownership over the years, first by the Brady family, then the Parker family, renovations have taken place, including the addition of a front porch, and many modifications to the interior, to modernize the home.
+As the Stafford House changed ownership over the years, sold to the Brady family, then sold by the Brady family to the Parker family, renovations have taken place, including the addition of a front porch, and many modifications to the interior, to modernize the home.